Matthew Tikhonovsky is a 19-year-old Ukrainian-American writer, youth activist, and brain tumor survivor.

 His writing about immigration, culture, and politics have appeared in The New York Times, The Huffington Post, and local news outlets (check out his pieces on Tiger Parents and the SAT Adversity Score).
 He’s also a regular contributor to Voices of Youth, UNICEF’s youth-led blog designed just for youth.
 Through writing, Matthew seeks to shine a light on the stories of immigrant and first-generation youth in America.

-In his community, Matthew also runs Refugee Thrive, a service initiative he founded in 2015 that collects and provides clothing items to refugee families living in Clarkston, GA, and Kiev, Ukraine.
-To date, Refugee Thrive has collected over 10,000 clothing items by partnering with over 25 local high schools.
+In his community, Matthew also ran Refugee Thrive, a service initiative he founded in 2015 that collects and provides clothing items to refugee families living in Clarkston, GA, and Kiev, Ukraine.
+In four years, Refugee Thrive collected over 9,000 clothing items by partnering with over 20 local high schools.

 Outside of his advocacy and service work, Matthew Tikhonovsky has pursued his interest in immigration research at the national level.
-For over a year, he investigated with a research team how the Trump Administration’s immigration policies have impacted refugees in America.
+In 2018, he investigated with a research team how the Trump Administration’s immigration policies have impacted refugees in America.
 His research team’s findings were recently published in The Journal of Immigrant & Refugee Studies.
 Over the summer of 2019, Matthew interned at Columbia University’s School of Public Health, where he researched immigrant health disparities globally (read more about his experience at Columbia here).

 In 2019, the Pediatric Brain Tumor Foundation recognized Matthew, who battled a brain tumor in high school, as a Youth Scholar, commending him for his courage and resiliency.